 - 15.1.
 The procedures of the school in relation to the admission of students who are not already admitted to the school to classes or years other than the school's intake group are as follows: - 15.1.1.
 St. Anne's is a special school, and as such it does not have a particular intake group as many mainstream schools do.
 In our school, we accept applications from children aged between 4 and 18 each year.
 Applications are treated as applications for particular classes.
 At an early stage of the application process, a child is assigned to a particular destination class based on the child's age, cognitive and adaptive abilities and any other special educational needs of relevance.
 Class groupings vary from year to year as students leave the school or move to other schools. - 15.2.
-The procedures of the school in relation to the admission of students who are not already admitted to the school, after the commencement of the school year in which admission is sought, are as follows: - All applications for admission for that particular academic year received after the start of the academic year will be treated as a Mid-Year Application for that year and will be considered in accordance with our school's admissions policy, the Education (Admissions to School) Act 2018 and any regulations made under that Act.
-Applicants should note that the school is usually heavily oversubscribed and there are rarely if ever any vacancies during the school year.
+The procedures of the school in relation to the admission of students who are not already admitted to the school, after the commencement of the school year in which admission is sought, are as follows:

+All applications for admission for that particular academic year received after the start of the academic year will be treated following the same process as a Late Application for that year and will be considered in accordance with our school's admissions policy, the Education (Admissions to School) Act 2018 and any regulations made under that Act.
 Vacancies are normally filled from the waiting list operated by the school in accordance with the procedures above.
-Mid Year applications will therefore most likely be waitlisted (assuming they meet the Threshold Criteria referred to above) for the academic year in question.
-Mid-year applications which meet the Threshold criteria above will be placed at the end of the Waiting List for the relevant destination class. .
+Applications for other classes than those on the Annual Admissions Notice will therefore most likely be waitlisted (assuming they meet the Threshold Criteria referred to above) for the academic year in question.
+Other applications which meet the Threshold criteria above will be marked as such and placed on the Waiting List for the relevant destination class. .
 Mid-year applications which do not meet the Threshold Criteria above will be refused and the parents/guardians informed of their rights of appeal/review set out below in Section 18.